vuongvu1/bike-plus/README.md

 To ensure compatibility, please follow these steps:

-1. Install Node.js version 18 by running the following command:
+1. Use Node.js version 18:

 ```
 nvm use
 ```

-2. Install `pnpm` as the package manager by running the following command:
+2. Install `pnpm` as the package manager:

 ```
 npm install -g pnpm